-And on the eve of an Election Day in which voters were being asked to approve two separate tax measures to preserve basic city services is not the best of times, the City Council acknowledged Monday night.
-Worried about the impacts — and optics — of commissioning an expansive dinosaur exhibit without having a clear picture of future revenues, council members moved to delay their vote on the planned dinosaur exhibit.
+And the eve of an Election Day in which voters are being asked to approve two separate tax measures to preserve basic city services is not the best of times, the City Council acknowledged Monday night.
+Worried about the impacts — and optics — of commissioning an expansive dinosaur exhibit without having a clear picture of future revenues, council members moved to delay their vote on the planned dinosaur exhibit to a future date.

 The proposed contract with Blue Rhino would supplement the three large dinosaur sculptures that had already been approved with four smaller ones as well as large replica fossil skeletons to create a "fossil dig experience," according to a report from the Community Services Department.